 - The "Sketch it!" checkbox will convert your image to a black and white line drawing version.

-If you don't yet have an image ready or want to use a placeholder image to keep your mockup low-fidelity, you can add an Image control from the UI Library and it will show up as a box with an 'X' through it.
+If you don't yet have an image ready or want to use a placeholder image to keep your wireframe low-fidelity, you can add an Image control from the UI Library and it will show up as a box with an 'X' through it.
 You can later replace it with an image using the image properties described above.

-Once an image has been added to your project it will show up in the UI Library so that you can easily add it to any mockup in your project.
+Once an image has been added to your project it will show up in the UI Library so that you can easily add it to any wireframe in your project.
 The "Assets" category will show all of the images that you've added to your project.

-This also means that you can add your images to your mockups from the Quick Add box.
+This also means that you can add your images to your wireframes from the Quick Add box.
 Just type the first few letters of the image name and it will appear in the list.

 The image properties panel also allows you to crop or mask images to only show a selected portion of them.
 You can watch a tutorial on cropping images here.
 Images that have been cropped will show an icon to remove the cropping in the properties panel.

 Aside from the Image control, you can also embed images in the Cover Flow control.